Development & Policy Analysis

 When will Eastland Yards be completed?

 Eastland Yards is being developed in phases.
-The 4.5-acre public park is scheduled to open in mid-2026.
+The 4.5-acre public park is scheduled to open in Spring 2027.
+The Complex—the eSports and indoor sports entertainment venue—breaks ground in Spring 2026.
 Initial retail spaces are now being leased, with the first tenants expected to open in 2026.
-The full buildout, including all residential units and The Complex entertainment venue, will continue through subsequent phases.
+The full buildout, including all residential units, will continue through subsequent phases.
 The City of Charlotte has invested over $100 million in infrastructure to support the development.

 How will Eastland Yards affect property values in East Charlotte?